Asadmahmand/AKS-Wordpress/README.md

 For secret use: <br>
 echo -n 'your-password' | base64

-Apply the Kubernetes Configurations
+Apply the Kubernetes Configurations <br>
-Run the following commands to apply the configurations to your AKS cluster: bash
+Run the following commands to apply the configurations to your AKS cluster: <br>

-CopyEdit
-kubectl apply -f mysql-secret.yaml kubectl apply -f mysql-deployment.yaml kubectl apply -f wordpress-pvc.yaml kubectl apply -f wordpress-deployment.yaml kubectl apply -f wordpress-service.yaml
+kubectl apply -f mysql-secret.yaml <br>
+kubectl apply -f mysql-deployment.yaml <br>
+kubectl apply -f wordpress-pvc.yaml <br>
+kubectl apply -f wordpress-deployment.yaml <br>
+kubectl apply -f wordpress-service.yaml <br>

-Access WordPress
+Access WordPress  <br>
 Once the service is created, use the external IP assigned to the WordPress service to access it.
-To find the external IP, run:
+To find the external IP, run:  <br>

-bash
-Copy
-Edit
 kubectl get svc wordpress-service